-Whether it's oily roots and dry ends, a damaged top layer and greasy hair underneath, or flat strands in some areas and frizz in others, the majority of us have more than one thing happening on our heads.
+Whether it's an oily scalp and dry ends, a damaged top layer and greasy hair underneath, or flat strands in some areas and frizz in others, the majority of people have more than one thing happening on their heads.
 In fact, active women can be especially susceptible to combination hair because they sweat, wash, and heat-dry so frequently, which can affect how hair looks and feels — and also mess with your scalp's condition.
-"Your scalp is skin, just like your face, and its health has huge implications on how the hair grows," says Anabel Kingsley, a trichologist at Philip Kingsley.
-The good news: No matter what your combo, creating a new routine to cover all your needs is easy.
-"The secret is to address separate issues at the same time," Kingsley says.
-Find your key moves here.
+(Sound familiar?
+These products can help with your exercise-induced greasy, dry hair.)

 Damaged, Dry Top Layer + Oily Underneath

-Oily Roots + Dry Ends
+Oily Scalp or Roots + Dry Ends

 When you work out a lot, you sweat a lot, and the scalp releases natural oils.
 While that sweat and oil mix doesn't affect the health of your hair, overwashing does.
-"It dries out the scalp, which kicks your sebaceous glands into overdrive, making them produce more oil and forcing you to cleanse again," Rummo says.
+"It dries out the scalp, which kicks your sebaceous glands into overdrive, making them produce more oil and forcing you to cleanse again," says Rummo.
 "All that cleansing means that those natural oils never travel down the length of your hair shaft to moisturize it, and blow-drying zaps moisture even more."
 Underwashing brings its own problems: Your ends may be less dry, but your roots stay greasy.

 Flaky Scalp + Dry Ends